It is the fastest three hours in media hosted by me, El Rushbo, and we're already into the third hour here.

 I would never use that word.

-Uh there's a lot of professional football players in that room, the locker room to put a lot of hard work and effort into being here and to play in that game.
+There's a lot of professional football players in that room, the locker room, to put a lot of hard work and effort into being here, into playing in that game.

-So he didn't want to hear about that.
+So he want to hear about that.

-What do you mean insulting?
+What do you mean, insulting?

-Or embarrassed.
+Or embarrassing.

 We got beat.

-They played better than we're not embarrassed.
+They played better than we did.

 It's an insight into the way he thinks.

-Um, but the average Broncos fan probably was feeling a little embarrassed or perplexed.
+But the average Broncos fan probably was feeling a little embarrassed or perplexed.

-I guarantee you, your average Broncos fan still hasn't been told in a satisfying way, what the hell happened last night.
+I guarantee you, your average Broncos fan still hasn't been told in a satisfying way what the hell happened last night.

-That's he is saying that the Broncos players are not embarrassed.
+He is saying that the Broncos players are not embarrassed.

-They tried, they showed up, they were prepared, they gave it everything.
+They gave it everything.

 They're not embarrassed.

-He Peyton Manning doesn't get embarrassed.
+Peyton Manning doesn't get embarrassed.

 He doesn't want you using that word to describe his team.